trilogy-group/snipe-it/devspaces/README.md

 As a output you will see something like:

     - DevSpace trilogy-snipe-it instance is starting and will synchronized with your local folder: C:\Users\Jaime Bravo\AppData\Roaming\DevSpaces\devfactory\DevSpaces\trilogy-snipe-it-04 after this DevSpace is ready

-### What Does The 'start' Command Do?

-1. Create and Start a new Docker Container.
-2. Start MySQL Server.
-3. Bind a Local Tempory Folder (created on the fly) to the Remote Folder `/data`.
-We change this in the next Section.
-4. Create a Public DNS Name, so you can hit your Development Servers.

-At the end of its execution you can see the `trilogy-snipe-it` Configuration in the [DevSpaces User Interface][dfds-ui] with status `Running`.

 ## Bind to the Docker Container